RadmehrT/Model-Rocket-Calculator/README.md

-Currently, this calculator relies on Fehskens-Malewicki equations.
-The issue is that this over estimates the predicted altitude by quite a lot.
-For rough testing it shoud be fine.
-I do plan to start calculating the values using integration for more accurate results.
-I prefer this method as it allows us to account for drag in a much more realistic manner (drag increases exponentially with speed).
+This calculator relies on Fehskens-Malewicki equations.
+Thus, estimates will generally be higher than true rocket performance.
+The advantage of such an approach is that it does not require integration like a simulator would.